 Preston Hollow Presbyterian School provides a positive, nurturing, individualized approach to teaching to remediate a child’s weaknesses and build on his strengths.
 We are a small school and will remain so because it is our belief that by having a small, close community our highly trained and caring faculty can more fully respond to the needs of our children.
 Our small, nurturing community also enables our children to become more comfortable and secure in order to take the intellectual risks necessary for academic achievement and excellence.

 Small classes of from eight to twelve children, with additional support provided by “floating” remedial specialists and numerous teacher aides, insure small group instruction and many opportunities for one on one instruction.
 Multi-sensory, research based curriculum provides an opportunity for each student to be challenged and to excel.
-Besides his classroom instruction, each child also receives P.E., music, art, drama, and computer instruction.
+Besides his classroom instruction, each child also receives P.E., music, art, and technology instruction.
 Students in grades K-2 also attend a fine-motor lab.
 Speech and language therapy are available at school but are not included in the tuition.
 Students attend a chapel service once a week.

 Our school program is designed to help each child grow academically, personally, socially and spiritually in a positive and supportive atmosphere.
 It is our goal to return children to the mainstream of education as quickly as possible, with all the tools they need to be a happy, successful student.